Aarnya-Jain/bashfm/README.md

 - Implemented a fast interactive TUI with smooth scroll.
 - supports media preview and file preview
 - Can search through files in the pwd
-- Can toggle hidden files
+- Can toggle between hidden files

 # Dependencies